 - inflammatory bowel diseases, such as diverticulitis, ulcerative colitis, and Crohn’s disease

-- inflammation of the pancreas, (pancreatitis)
+- inflammation of the pancreas, which is called pancreatitis

 - cancers of the digestive system

-You are also at an increased risk for developing blood clots if you use hormone therapies or take birth control pills.
+It can also be caused by trauma to the abdomen or cancers of the digestive system.
+You’re also at an increased risk for developing blood clots if you use hormone therapies or take birth control pills.
 Smoking also increases your risk of blood clots.

 Blood thinners are the main treatment for this condition.
 If you have a blood clotting disorder, you may need to take blood thinners indefinitely.

 In some cases, such as when a blood clot is discovered in the portal or mesenteric veins, blood thinners can be delivered directly to the clot through a procedure called thrombolysis.
 This process involves using a flexible tube called a catheter that’s inserted into your vein.
 Your doctor will use X-ray images to position the catheter within the clot and then inject a blood-thinning medication to dissolve it.

 In rare cases, the clot is removed in a surgical procedure called thrombectomy.
 This is similar to a thrombolysis, but the catheter isn’t used to inject blood thinner.
 Instead, it’s used to pull the clot from the vein.